 \section{Abstract}

-There are two main approaches to building locally flat embedded surfaces in 4-manifolds: direct methods which geometrically manipulate a given map of a surface, and more indirect methods using surgery theory.
-Both methods rely on Freedman--Quinn's disc embedding theorem.
-These are the lecture notes for a minicourse giving an introduction to both methods, by sketching the proofs of the following results: every primitive second homology class in a closed, simply connected 4-manifold is represented by a locally flat torus (Lee--Wilczy\'{n}ski~\cite{LW97}); and every Alexander polynomial one knot in $S^3$ is topologically slice (Freedman--Quinn~\cite{FQ}).
+There are two main approaches to building locally flat embedded surfaces in $4$-manifolds: direct methods which geometrically manipulate a given map of a surface, and more indirect methods using surgery theory.
+Both rely on Freedman--Quinn's disc embedding theorem.
+In this expository article, we give an introduction to these methods by sketching proofs of the following results: every primitive second homology class in a closed, simply connected $4$-manifold is represented by a locally flat embedded torus (Lee--Wilczy\'{n}ski~\cite{LW97}); and every Alexander polynomial one knot in~$S^3$ is topologically slice (Freedman--Quinn~\cite{FQ}).